JoseMath/MEP_Homotopy/FiberHomotopy/MATLAB/README.md

 # RBackwardError.m
-The function that compute the relative backward error
+The function that computes the relative backward error.

 ## Inputs:
 The approximate eigenvalue, eigenvector and coefficient matrices